canada-ca/PCTF-CCP/assessment/digital-identity-acceptance-statement.md

 NOTE: The following is a **draft outline** of the digital identity acceptance statement.
 It reflects current thinking and it is evolving as more work is performed.

 ## Verified-Person
+Verified Person ensures that a person is real, exists, and is claim their own personal information.

 * Person is uniquely distinguished within a population
 * Person is a real person.